openbridge/embedded-api/products/amazon-advertising-dsp-v3.md

 `remote_identity_id`: The remote identity associated with the DSP profile and accounts.

-`profile_id`: For `managed` DSP accounts this field should always be set to an empty string.
-For `self-served` DSP accounts, this will be the Amazon advertising profile associated with the DSP ads account.
+`profile_id`: This field is only required for `self-served` DSP accounts, this will be the Amazon advertising profile associated with the DSP ads account.
 To retrieve this value a request to the [Amazon Advertising Profile endpoint](https://github.com/openbridge/embedded-api/blob/main/service-api.md#amazon-advertising-profiles) of the Serive API must be made.
 With profile_types parameter set to `dsp`.

 `account_id`: The DSP account ID.
 This value required for both types.
   * For Managed accounts a call a request to the [Amazon Advertising Profile endpoint](https://github.com/openbridge/embedded-api/blob/main/service-api.md#amazon-advertising-profiles) of the Serive API must be made.
 With `profile_types` parameter set to `dsp` and the `managed` parameter set to `true`.
 The `account_id` in the response is is labled `dsp_advertiser_id`.
 In this response the ID is the `account_id` and the `dsp_advertiser_id` will need to be placed in the `advertiser_ids` JSON array.